Moro people: 2014 Draft Bangsamoro Basic Law

 The office of the Presidential Adviser on the Peace Process has posted a set of frequently asked questions about the Bangsamoro Basic Law (BBL), the draft of which President Benigno Aquino III submitted to Congress leaders.
 The Bangsamoro Basic Law abolishes the Autonomous Region in Muslim Mindanao and establishes the new Bangsamoro political identity in its place.
 The law is based on the Comprehensive Agreement on the Bangsamoro signed by the Philippine government and the Moro Islamic Liberation Front in March 2014.
 It is still to be implemented by the Government by Congressional mandate.

 In Malaysia

-Due to their conflict in the southern Philippines, many Moros have emigrated to the Malaysian state of Sabah since the 1970s in search of better lives because of the close proximity between Sulu islands and the state of Sabah.
-Most of them are illegal immigrants and live in squalor, thus the Sabah state government are working to relocate them into a proper settlement to ease management.
+Due to their conflict in the southern Philippines and the Sulu islands' close proximity with the Malaysian state of Sabah, many Moros have emigrated to the Sabah since the 1970s in search of better lives.
+Most of them have been reported to be illegal immigrants living in squalor, prompting the Sabah state government to work on relocating them to proper dwellings to ease management.